FraserThompson/dunedinsound-astro/README.md

 To resolve this, we use a custom function for loading collection entries (`loadAndFormatCollection()`).
 This function loads the entries using the built in Astro method, and then iterates each entry, adding various extra fields depending on the collection type.

-This is also where media in the `media/[collection]/[entry_id]` (such as the cover or other images) is resolved and added to the entry so it can access them.
+We don't add heavy stuff here, just metadata (media related to entries is added on the `[...slug].astro` dynamic route for each entry).

 See `collection.ts` for more.

-### Entry media directories
+### Collection media

-We keep large files like audio and images completely seperate from Astro/vite so we can avoid any importing/processing and just use them as URLs.
-To dynamically resolve these, we just use file system globs.
+We keep large files like audio and images completely seperate from Astro/vite so we can avoid any importing/processing and just use them as URLs at build time.
+To avoid slow filesystem lookups, we also cache these directory listings in a local SQLite DB at `.astro/image-cache.db` which is queried at build time.
+See `image.ts` for more on this.

-Raw media for each entry should be stored in `media/[collection_id]/[entry_id]`.
+Raw media for each entry should be stored in `media/[collection_id]/[entry_id]`, except for gigs which should be at `media/[collection]/[entry_id]/[artist_id]`.

-This media is then processed into `dist_media` and symlinked to `dist` on deploy.
+This media is then processed into `dist_media` via `scripts/generateMedia.mjs`.

 #### Generating media